 You can find out more about buying and selling properties on the state register in this pdf from Western Australia’s State Heritage Office.

 If you’re looking for a property settlement company in Perth, contact Vicki Philipoff Settlements today!
-We can assist with all of your settlement needs and guide you through any unique circumstances if the property you’re selling or purchasing has a heritage listing.
+Our settlement agents can assist with all of your requirements and guide you through any unique circumstances if the property you’re selling or purchasing has a heritage listing.